The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re selling any asset, then you’ll want to understand the tax implications.
 You may owe a bundle if you’re booking a capital gain, and the tax rate will depend on the holding period, among other things.
 Of course, you may be able to claim a write-off, if you’re selling at a loss.
-But if you think crypto may rebound, it might be better to stick around and wait out the downturn.
+But if you think crypto may continue its recovery, it might be better to stick around and wait.

 Here are five ways you can cash out your crypto or Bitcoin.